How Much Can a Few Engine Moves Help? Quantifying Limited Cheating in Chess: Basic Algorithms

-An {\em intervention} (or cheat) in the game is defined by ${\cal \bf{C}}$ -- the strong player, modeled by a maximal ELO engine -- watching as the game between ${\cal \bf{W}}$ and ${\cal \bf{B}}$ (weaker players, modeled by an engine with lower ELO) progresses, and up to a fixed number of times $n$, tells ${\cal \bf{W}}$ how to move.
+An {\em intervention} (or cheat) in the game is defined by ${\cal \bf{C}}$ -- the strong player, modeled by a maximal Elo engine -- watching as the game between ${\cal \bf{W}}$ and ${\cal \bf{B}}$ (weaker players, modeled by an engine with lower Elo) progresses, and up to a fixed number of times $n$, tells ${\cal \bf{W}}$ how to move.
 Given $n$, we study various intervention algorithms, and check how they affect the game's average score.
+In Appendix A we provide an example of how ${\cal \bf{C}}$ improves over a move chosen by ${\cal \bf{W}}$.

-We start with two "extreme" algorithms: the first one is naive, where ${\cal \bf{C}}$ chooses up to $n$ random moves and intervenes in them ("up to", as the game may end before the "intervention budget" $n$ is exhausted).
-The second is a "best possible" (but impossible to implement) oracle-based algorithm, which -- after the game is played -- simulates the game by re-running it, checks for every move how the game would have ended had the intervention taken place at that move, and then takes the best score over all interventions.
+All reported average scores, for the various algorithms in the paper, are averaged over $10^6$ games; the standard error of each reported mean is below 0.001.

-The naive approach yielded a relatively modest improvement, presented in Table \ref{table:random}.
-The oracle-based approach, not surprisingly, yielded a success rate of 1.0 (as it suffices to win just one game out of the many played, one for each move number).
+We start with a naive algorithm, where ${\cal \bf{C}}$ chooses up to $n$ random moves and intervenes in them ("up to", as the game may end before the "intervention budget" $n$ is exhausted).
+This naive approach yielded a relatively modest improvement, presented in Table \ref{table:random}.